judering/judering.github.io/index.md

 ## MAY 2017:

-Performance with Clang Sayne at [Kaleidoscope](http://www.kaleidoscopenight.com) alongside music by Mozart, Byrd, Éna Brennan and Alma Kelliher.
+Performance with Clang Sayne at [Kaleidoscope Night](http://www.kaleidoscopenight.com) alongside music by Mozart, Byrd, Éna Brennan and Alma Kelliher.
 3rd May, 8pm

 ## APRIL 2017: